-This performance-based curriculum for prospective school administrators is based on the Tennessee Instructional Leadership Standards (TILS) developed by the Tennessee Department of Education and enacted into law by the Tennessee General Assembly and initiated in September 2009 in all Tennessee Principal (instructional leadership) Licensing Programs.
+This performance-based curriculum for prospective school administrators is based on the Tennessee Instructional Leadership Standards (TILS) developed by the Tennessee Department of Education and enacted into law by the Tennessee General Assembly.
+It was revised in 2013 in all Tennessee Principal (instructional leadership) Licensing Programs.
 This program is designed to prepare candidates for educational administrative positions.
 The program is designed to be taken by cohort groups.
-EDUC 5710 Introduction to School Leadership (3) must be taken in the first semester of enrollment.
-Upon completion of the program and the SLLA PRAXIS exams, the student will receive a Master of Arts in Education and be eligible for licensure as a Tennessee school administrator.
+EDUC 5710 – Introduction to School Leadership (3) must be taken the first semester of enrollment.
+Upon completion of the program and the SLLA PRAXIS exam, the student will receive a Master of Arts in Education and be eligible for licensure as a Tennessee school administrator.

 - Participate in a program entrance interview

 - Philosophy of Education

 - Three (3) letters of recommendation